eltonjrv/eltonjrv.github.io/README.md

 College of Veterinary Medicine at Western University of Health Sciences, Pomona, CA

 ### Our rationale
-## Building a Computational Workflow for Metagenomics in Veterinary Medicine
+## Building a Computational Workflow for Microbial Communities' Analysis in Veterinary Medicine

 Metagenomics is a relatively new field that utilizes high-throughput DNA sequencing technologies to characterize entire communities of microorganisms that are present within